 Over the decades the entire zoo has evolved to featured habitats that replicate each animal’s native land.
 Predator Ridge is a recreated African savanna.

 Primate Panorama is built for monkey acrobatics where the primates swing from trees.

-This large and complex habitat It houses Asian elephants, greater one-horned rhinos and Malayan tapirs who rotate among five unique, abundant habitats with mud wallows, scratching trees, shade structures and more than one million gallons of water for swimming and bathing to ensure active and healthy animals.
+This large and complex habitat houses Asian elephants, greater one-horned rhinos and Malaysian tapirs, all who rotate among five unique, abundant habitats with mud wallows, scratching trees, shade structures and more than one million gallons of water for swimming and bathing to ensure active and healthy animals.

-There’s a little natural gas-powered train and the enchanting carousel with endangered species instead of horses.
+There’s a little natural gas-powered train chugging under 100-year-old trees, and an enchanting carousel with endangered species bouncing along instead of horses.